-Wild Thyme is known as Tumuru in burushaski language of Hunza and we use it to make tumuru tea in winter which is best natural flu remedy i have experienced so far.
+Wild Thyme is known as Tumuru in Burushaski language of Hunza and we use tumuru in winters to make tumuru tea which is the best natural flu remedy I have experienced so far.
 This wild thyme soup is one of the thyme recipes we make and is known as tumuru dawdo which is beneficial for flu and cold.
-It can be consumed as a preventive measure against cold in Hunza in cold winters.
+It is also consumed as a preventive measure against cold in Hunza in the cold winter season.

 Wild thyme leaves